lyonbot/interactive-blocks/packages/interactive-blocks-react/README.md

 ## Integrate with your state management

-As mentioned above, you have to accomplish the following:
+As mentioned above, you have to write...

 - In Block Component: `index` and `data` getter functions
 - In Slot Component: `onCut` and `onPaste` callbacks

 ### Don't directly use `props` and state

-In `useNew***Handler`, the initializer function only executes once, therefore, **you can't directly use `props` and state inside it ❗**.
+In `useBlockHandler` and `useSlotHandler`, the initializer function only executes once, therefore, **you can't directly use `props` and state inside it ❗**.
 The closure captures the first props and never update!

 To solve this kludge problem, you can use `useLatestRef` to make a ref, and keep it synchronized with the latest props and state values.